numenta/htmpapers/neurocomputing/unsupervised_real_time_anomaly_detection_for_streaming_data/README.md

                 [--height HEIGHT] [--offline] [--output OUTPUT]
                 file
 ```

+You can generate all plots at once using the `generate_plots.sh` script or generate each individual figure using the instructions below.

 ### Figure 1: Real-world temperature sensor data from an internal component of a large industrial machine